surf-visualization/paraview-course/docs/miscellaneous.md

 ### Common view types

 The type of the main view area can be changed, or even split into multiple view areas of the same or different types.
 The buttons marked *View area controls* above allow these changes.
-When adding a view area, or changing the main area, a menu is shown with the different types of views that can be created:
+When adding a view area, or changing the main area (delete it with the **`x`** button first), a menu is shown with the different types of views that can be created:

 ![](./images/view-area-menu.png){: width=500px }

 Below, we describe a few of these.

 * The **Render View** is the default and most used one.
 It provides an interactive 3D view where output of filters is shown.
-Per filter a visual representation can be chosen, as well as visibility per filter.
+Per filter a visual representation can be chosen, as well as visibility per filter in the pipeline.

     ![](./images/render-view.png){: width=500px }

 * The **SpreadSheet View** shows underlying point and cell output data (and other types) of a single filter.
 This can be really useful to understand the underlying data values, to see if your import worked correctly, if a Python script generates correct values, etc.

+    Note that the data shown depends on the filter chosen under **`Showing`** in the top-left, *not* the currently selected filter in the pipeline.

     ![](./images/spreadsheet-view.png){: width=500px }